KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 lines[counter + 3].pos = {offset_x + idx * cell_width - half_thickness, canvas_height};
 ```

-For the horizontal line, we use the `offset Y` to push them up and down.
+For the horizontal line, use the `offset Y` value to push the lines up and down.

 ```
 //!
 Horizontal